vishvaspatel/Neural-Network-from-Scratch-for-MNIST-Classification/README.md

 ## Conclusion
 This project successfully implemented a **neural network from scratch** for MNIST classification, achieving over **97% accuracy**.
 The study compared **ReLU vs. ELU**, experimented with **train-test splits**, and analyzed **confusion matrices**.
 The results highlight the effectiveness of manual NN implementation without deep learning libraries.

-## License
-This project is licensed under the MIT License.

-## Acknowledgment
-This project was completed as part of an assignment at IIT Jodhpur.

----
-Feel free to contribute or suggest improvements!